 This warmth isn’t simply owing to the mild temperatures outside.
 It’s a warmth built from equal parts work and play.
 Built from the love between siblings and the love of a mother.
 Built from a conscious choice to see the world as something beautiful and wondrous, something which delights even in the darkest moments.

 Happy Thanksgiving, friends.
 May you cozy up with loved ones and make some magic of your own.

 Did you enjoy this post?
 Make sure you don’t miss others!
 Enter your email on the right hand side of my homepage, and you’ll receive a new post in your inbox 3-4 times a month.
 Plus, follow me on Instagram (@thebookmommy), where I’m most active these days, posting reviews and updates on what my kids are reading, or Facebook (What To Read To Your Kids) and Twitter (@thebookmommy).

 Published by Nancy Paulsen Books, an imprint of Penguin Random House.
 All opinions are my own.
-Amazon.com affiliate links support me and contribute to my being able to share more great books with you–although I prefer that we all shop local when we can!
+Amazon.com affiliate links are above, although I prefer that we all shop local when we can!